emedware/vue-golden-layout/README.md

 initialised
 activeContentItemChanged
 ```
+Also, the event `sub-window` is emitted on mount with a `is: boolean` argument that is `true` iif this instance of golden-layout is loaded as a pop-up window.
 #### Contained objects

 The event `destroy` is provided for all components beside the golden-layout object.
 It occurs on user's closure **or pop-out**.